 There are no laws making specific reference to abortion within the ACT Crimes Act.

-Only a registered medical practitioner may carry out abortion.
+Only a registered medical or nurse practitioner may carry out abortion.

 Ministerial approval is required for the medical facility, or part of, for abortions to be performed.

-A 2015 amendment to the Health Act allows for the Health Minister to declare exclusion zones around approved abortion facilities where photography and video, harassing, threatening or intimidating behaviour are prohibited.
+The Health Minister can declare exclusion zones around approved abortion facilities where photography and video, harassing, threatening or intimidating behaviour are prohibited.

 The Abortion Law Reform Act 2008 allows for the provision of abortion on request by a qualified medical practitioner, nurse or pharmacist if a woman is less than 24 weeks pregnant; after 24 weeks a second practitioner must agree the termination is in the patient’s best interest for an abortion to be lawfully performed.
 Abortion by an unqualified person remains a crime.